adanothe/autonity/README.md

 ```

 ## Register for Piccadilly Circus Games Competition
-### Note:
-If you have participated in the previous round, you do not need to register again.

-To sign-up and take part just [Complete the Registration Form](https://game.autonity.org/getting-started/register.html).
+To sign up and take part, just [Complete the Registration Form](https://game.autonity.org/getting-started/register.html).
 Then run this command to get autonity address and signature: choose option 1
 ```bash
 autonity wallet management
 ```
+> **Note:**
+> If you have participated in the previous round, you do not need to register again.

+> **Important:**
-Registered game participants will receive basic ‘get going’ funding of **1 ATN** and **1 NTN** to your participant account on-chain.
+> Registered game participants will receive basic ‘get going’ funding of **1 ATN** and **1 NTN** to your participant account on-chain.
 As part of the game, registered game participants are automatically given an account funded with **1M fake USDC** in an off-chain exchange, the _Centralized Auton Exchange (CAX)_.
 This is your principal source of game funding for on-chain tasks.

 ## Setup Oracle Server